 Want to be in the center of the action?
 Valencia’s Old Town (Ciutat Vella) is the place to be.
 This is the historic center of the city, which retains its old-world charm despite being a modern tourist favorite.
 Many of Valencia’s most famous sights, such as the cathedral and the Central Market, are in this area.

 The Old Town is centrally located, with easy access to other neighborhoods.
 It’s vibrant, exciting and easy to navigate.
 However, its popularity among tourists means that is can be quite crowded and noisy at times.

 Where to Stay: One of the most popular parts of this neighborhood is known as El Carmen.
 Located on the northwestern edge of the Old Town, its charming narrow streets and colorful buildings couldn’t be more picturesque.
 It’s the perfect place to take a stroll during the day, but is also quite lively at night.
-It’s also home to plenty of guest apartments if you prefer a bit more space than a hotel.
+It’s home to lots of gorgeous boutique hotels as well as plenty of guest apartments if you prefer a bit more space than a hotel.

 Once considered a rough neighborhood, Ruzafa has undergone a fantastic transformation in recent decades.
 It’s now one of Valencia’s most hip and modern neighborhoods.
 Hipster hotspots such as craft beer bars, trendy art galleries, vegetarian cafes and more line its colorful streets.

 Where to stay: The Petit Palace Rufaza is a great choice for a comfortable hotel in this bohemian neighborhood.
 But to truly live like a local in Rufaza, rent out a tourist apartment for a few days.
 Shop at the local market and enjoy the sun on the balcony!